USS San Antonio Gets Underway

 NORFOLK (Aug.
-14, 2020) - Seaman Benny Hinojos-Juarez, a native of Bakersfield, California, hauls in a mooring line during sea and anchor detail aboard the amphibious transport dock ship USS San Antonio (LPD 17).
+14, 2020) - Seaman Arnold Jimenes, a native of Los Angeles, hauls in a mooring line during sea and anchor detail aboard the amphibious transport dock ship USS San Antonio (LPD 17).
 The San Antonio is currently underway in preparations for an upcoming deployment.

 |Date Taken: